-There is a unique kind of pressure when it comes to cookouts on Memorial Day; you want the food to look plentiful, but you also want to be able to enjoy the day.
-I tend to overcommit (one year I made three “quick salads” and ran out of serving bowls), so this list is full of sides that are well-behaved.
-Consider things that you can prepare in advance, things that are easy to transport, and things that don’t require you to babysit the stove while everyone is outside.
-Select a few, combine different temperatures and textures, and you will appear far more organized than you actually are.
+On Memorial Day cookouts, there is a special type of pressure to make sure the food looks abundant.
+However, also try to enjoy the day!
+I tend to overcommit (one year I made three “quick” salads and ran out of serving bowls), so this list is full of sides that are well behaved.
+Think about things you can make ahead of time, easy to carry, and things that mean you don’t have to watch the stove while everyone is outside.
+Pick a few sides from different temps and textures to look super put together.

 Contents